As a longtime resident of Japan, it's been my good

 mountain hut phone numbers and URLs, course hiking

-times, & mountain climbing safety guidelines (click on flags for trilingual brochure).
+times, & mountain climbing safety guidelines (click on flags

 & Mountaineering in Japan